Infant feeding

 Infant feeding is the practice of feeding infants.
 Breast milk provides the best nutrition when compared to infant formula.
 Infants are usually introduced to solid foods at around four to six months of age.

-Breastfeeding aids in preventing anemia, obesity, and sudden infant death syndrome; and it promotes digestive health, immunity, intelligence, and dental development.
+Breastfeeding aids in preventing anemia, obesity, and sudden infant death syndrome, and promoting digestive health, immunity, intelligence, and dental development.
 The American Academy of Pediatrics recommends exclusively feeding an infant breast milk for the first six months of life and continuing for one year or longer as desired by infant and mother, and states that formula is an "acceptable substitute".
-Historically, breastfeeding infants was the only option for nutrition otherwise the infant would perish.
+During prehistoric times, breastfeeding infants was the only option for nutrition, such that the young would perish otherwise.
 Breastfeeding is rarely contraindicated, but is not recommended for mothers being treated for cancer, those with active tuberculosis, HIV, substance abuse, or leukemia.
-Clinicians can be consulted to determine what the best source of infant nutrition is for each baby.
+Clinicians can be consulted to determine what the best nutrition source is for each baby.

 Infant nutrition requirements

 Proper infant nutrition demands providing essential substances that support normal growth, functioning, development, and resistance to infections and diseases.
-Optimal nutrition can be achieved by the expectant mother making the decision to breastfeed or bottle-feed the infant before birth and preparing for chosen decision.
+Optimal nutrition can be achieved by the expectant mother making the decision to breastfeed or bottlefeed the infant before birth and preparing for chosen decision.

 Birth to six months

 The World Health Organization (WHO) and the Pan American Health Organization currently recommend feeding infants only breast milk for the first six months of life.
-If the baby is being fed infant formula, it must be iron-enriched.
+If the baby is being fed infant formula, the formula must be iron-enriched.
 An infant that receives exclusively breast milk for the first six months rarely needs additional vitamins or minerals.
 However, vitamins D and B12 may be needed if the breastfeeding mother does not have a proper intake of these vitamins.
 In fact, the American Academy of Pediatrics suggests all infants, breastfed or not, take a vitamin D supplement within the first days of life to prevent vitamin D deficiency or rickets.
 Exclusively breastfed infants will also require an iron supplement after four months, because the iron is not enough at this point from the breast milk.